terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Are really new product development projects harder to shut down.md

 issue:: 2
-series:: A Special Issue Co-Sponsored by the Marketing Science Institute on the Subject of Really New Products doi:: 10.1016/S0737-6782(97)00074-X title:: @Are really new product development projects harder to shut down? pages:: 111-123 volume:: 15 item-type:: [[journalArticle]]
+series:: A Special Issue Co-Sponsored by the Marketing Science Institute on the Subject of Really New Products doi:: 10.1016/S0737-6782(97)00074-X title:: @Are really new product development projects harder to shut down pages:: 111-123 volume:: 15 item-type:: [[journalArticle]]